Queen Victoria portrait illustration at Buckingham Palace during the Victorian era

 Political Influence and Constitutional Monarchy

-Relationship with Prime Ministers
+Relationships with Prime Ministers

-Evolution of Constitutional Monarchy
+Evolution of the Constitutional Monarchy

 Challenges, Criticism, and Controversies